ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 ## Resource Attributes

-CF policies aren't really separate documents thet are [resource attributes](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-product-attribute-reference.html).
+CF policies aren't really separate documents that are [resource attributes](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-product-attribute-reference.html).
 There are numerous types of CloudFormation Policies... when do you use what?

 - `CreationPolicy` - used to pause resource from going to create complete before success signals or timeout; applies to instances, ASG & wait conditions only